 Blessed Stanley Rother

 This new Shrine is designed as the final resting place of Blessed Stanley Rother, a priest from rural Oklahoma who was martyred in Guatemala in 1981, and is currently on the path to sainthood.
-The inspiring story of his life and service to the poor will be told here to the pilgrims that will come to honor his legacy.
+The inspiring story of his life and service to the poor is told here to the pilgrims that will come to honor his legacy.

-Architecturally, the entire complex is designed in the Spanish Mission style which features stucco, arches, tile roofs, exuberant detailing at important doorways, covered walkways, and paved terraces.
+Architecturally, the entire complex is designed in the Spanish Baroque style which features stucco, arches, tile roofs, exuberant detailing at important doorways, covered walkways, and paved terraces.
 This architecture recalls the character of the Guatemalan village where Father Stanley served the poor and was martyred.
 The landscape around the Shrine is designed to accommodate gatherings and festival processions, as well as contemplative gardens for private prayer.